Welcome to the fourth day of the FAS Informatics Bioinformatics Tips and Tricks Workshop!

 Since we’re creating four bed files, let’s organize

-them by putting them all in a folder called poeFor_beds
+them by putting them all in a folder called poeFor_beds.
+So

 we want to add a command for making a folder before running this for